matiuhart/ansible-collections/varios/roles/vaultwarden/README.md

 Role Name
 =========

-This role deploy the vaultwarden password manager solution of dani-garcia
+This role deploys the Vaultwarden password manager solution of dani-garcia

 https://github.com/dani-garcia/vaultwarden

 Requirements
 ------------

-As base requeriments you need docker, docker-compose instaled and some reverse proxy with ssl enabled forwarding the traffic to the container port (5001)
+As base requirements you need docker, docker-compose installed and some reverse proxy with SSL enabled forwarding the traffic to the container port (5001)

 Role Variables
 --------------